marcotof/marcotof.github.io/README.md

 - **Dark Mode**: Toggle between light and dark themes with persistent preference
 - **Multi-language Support**: English, Italian, and Spanish with embedded translations and flag-only selector in the navbar
 - **Interactive Project Showcase**: Detailed project modals with features, technologies, and impact metrics
-- **Contact Form Modal**: Localized contact form integrated with Formspree for direct email submissions, with client-side validation and localized error messages
+- **Contact Form Modal**: Localized contact form integrated with Formspree for direct email submissions, with comprehensive client-side validation (email format, character requirements) and localized error messages in all supported languages
 - **Downloadable Resume**: Direct download link for Marco Tofani's resume
 - **Modern UI/UX**: Clean design with smooth animations and transitions
 - **Professional Presentation**: Optimized for recruiters and technical managers